peripheryapp/periphery/README.md

 ### Configuration

 Once you've settled upon the appropriate options for your project, you may wish to persist them in a YAML configuration file.
 The simplest way to achieve this is to run Periphery with the `--verbose` option.
-Near the beginning of the output you will see the `[configuration]` section with your configuration formatted as YAML below.
+Near the beginning of the output you will see the `[configuration:begin]` section with your configuration formatted as YAML below.
 Copy & paste the configuration into `.periphery.yml` in the root of your project folder.
 You can now simply run `periphery scan` and the YAML configuration will be used.

 ## How It Works